Long version of "Listening Out and Nowness"

 Listen to everything, as helpless and vulnerable as babies are before they learn to filter out the boring everyday sounds, even before they learn that they have ears.

 It helps us civilised adults to regain this openness, by actively listening, searching for sounds, listening out.
-Possibly in ancient times, humans and animals only needed to listen.
-Nowadays with the constant humm of traffic, it is necessary to listen out.
+Possibly in ancient times, humans and animals just needed to listen, but we can easily imagine how they would become attuned to specific sounds, and listen out for the crack of a nearby twig, distant wild boar foraging, or sudden changes in bird song.
+Nowadays with the constant traffic, it is even more important to listen out.

 Not only aware of all we hear, but also listening out for any really quiet sounds - always ready for any sudden surprise.
 It depends on the time of day and where you live, listening out for distant dogs, birds and children is often a good idea, at night listening out for owls and hedgehogs.
 You won't often hear them, that's irrelevant, listening out for them is the vital part.

-I once was near a children's playground, here i found it useful to listen out for cars!
+It all depends on where you are, and what it sounds like.
+I was once near a children's playground, here i found it useful to listen out for cars!

 Do a little yoga with your hearing, stretch it, listen out.
 Listen in all directions, near and far away, high and low.
 Imagine how early man might listen out for distant wild boar or herds of oxen or buffalo, and nearby tigers or snakes.